openactive-archive/dataset-site-generator/README.md

 ## License and Attribution

-This Dataset Site Generator is licensed under the Creative Commons Attribution Licence (CC-BY v4.0) for anyone to access, use and share; using attribution via the Openactive logo and link at the bottom of the generated page.
+This Dataset Site Generator is licensed under the Creative Commons Attribution Licence (CC-BY v4.0) for anyone to access, use and share; using attribution via the OpenActive logo and link at the bottom of the generated page.